The Fabled Montropolis is Found: Jackson Hole

 To demonstrate Kathryn offers an alla prima, a “quick draw,” on the spot.
 She adjusts her easel, dips a brush into her soul, and beings her silent poetry.
 Minutes later, like morning fog lifting over the Snake River, there appears the lovely portrait of a horse from her ranch.

+Plenty of snow on the roof.
 That evening the sky glows like a bottle of cognac held up to the light.
-I decide to explore some of the rustic-style elegance that is requisite in the model of montropolis.
+I decided to explore some of the rustic-style elegance that is requisite in the model of montropolis.
 When I first came to Jackson I crashed on a guide’s log cabin couch, which was about as luxurious as you might get.

 Plenty of Luxe